landlab/landlab/docs/source/whatsnew/index.rst

 .. _release:

 *************
-Release Notes #attnKaty
+Release Notes
 *************

-This is the list of changes to landlab between each release.
+When active, this page will provide a compilation of release notes.